Quinton98/MarineInvaders/README.md

-# FinalProject
+Marine Invaders 🐠🛡️

-Rebekah Wells, Bradley Carrara, Quinton Lott
+Team: Rebekah Wells, Bradley Carrara, Quinton Lott

-Description: Inspiration from Space Invaders we modified it into Marine Invaders so you are in a submarine in the ocean and you're shooting bullets at the marine aliens while they throw bombs at you.
+Dive into the depths of the ocean in this thrilling arcade shooter inspired by Space Invaders!
+Take control of a submarine and defend the seas from waves of marine aliens.
+Dodge bombs, fire back, and see how long you can survive!

-How to play:
+How to Play

-1. press start/enter
-2. Control the ship's movement along the x axis by moving your mouse
+Press Start or Enter to begin.

+Move your mouse to control the submarine along the X-axis.

-3. Click to fire
+Click to fire torpedoes at the alien invaders.
-4. Don't get hit by the bullets as you only have 5 lives
-5. Have fun!
-Don't die.

-Amusement level: 10/10
+Avoid incoming bombs—your submarine has 5 lives.

+Survive as long as possible and have a blast!

+Features

+Fast-paced, ocean-themed action

+Challenging alien waves

+Simple controls, addictive gameplay

+Perfect for fans of classic arcade shooters

+Tips

+Keep moving to avoid bombs

+Focus on clearing one row at a time

+Save your lives for the tougher waves

+Amusement Level: 10/10 – you won’t want to surface until the game ends!